 Picture people in other countries -- drinking, washing clothes, washing themselves in a contaminated river -- we've all seen those pictures.

-Outcome Magazine, March 9, warned, "Water shortage poses ‘global threat’ In about 40 years’ time more than four out of 10 people in the world may be living in river areas in the grip of severe shortage."
+Outcome Magazine has warned, "'Water shortage poses ‘global threat’ In about 40 years’ time, more than 4 out of 10 people in the world may be living in river areas in the grip of severe shortage.

 Why post this right now, today?
 Because it's time to wash my hair and time to do machine-washable clothes.
-My husband's hamper is full and mine is full of black exercise togs (often used and washed, so I know the color won't run).
-Therefore, his load and mine can be done together.
+My husband's hamper is full -- nine is full of black togs I've been wearing to stay warm (often used and washed so the color won't run).
+Therefcre, his load and mine can be done together.